CrunchyData/crunchy-containers/hugo/content/contributing/building.md

 # Build From Source

 This section of the documentation assumes you have followed the [Installation Guide](/installation-guide/installation-guide).
 Because the build pulls down some kubernetes dependencies, you will need sudo'ers privileges to do a build.
-If you don't have the *atomic-openshift-clients* package installed on your machine you will see a warning message.
-This is expected and will not prevent the containers from working in a standalone Docker environment.

 You should do the following in order to build the containers locally and be able to submit patches: